Hpollard003/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: There was a typo in the create method in toys_controller.rb where the plural of "Toy" was used and that was causing the error.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: After checking all the toys_controller.rb methods an issue on the update action method was found, it was never returning a rendered json object.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I allowed routes.rb to accept the destroy action.